How to Become Communication Engineer

 1. Ability to work independently

 A communication engineer needs to be able to work independently.
 He or she should not rely solely on others to do his or her job.
-Instead, he or she should be willing to take initiative and complete tasks without assistance in his own supervision.
+Instead, he or she should be willing to take the initiative and complete tasks without assistance in his supervision.

 1. Passionate